 Add app: Install a new app.Find more apps: Find more apps to install.
-You will be taken to an overview page of Axis apps.Allow unsigned apps : Turn on to allow installation of unsigned apps.Allow root-privileged apps : Turn on to allow apps with root privileges full access to the device.
-View the security updates in AXIS OS and ACAP apps.

-The device's performance might be affected if you run several apps at the same time.

-Use the switch next to the app name to start or stop the app.
-Open: Access the app's settings.
+You will be taken to an overview page of Axis apps.Allow unsigned apps : Turn on to allow installation of unsigned apps.Allow root-privileged apps : Turn on to allow apps with root privileges full access to the device. $\mathbf{\hat{Q}}$ View the security updates in AXIS OS and ACAP apps.
+Note The device's performance might be affected if you run several apps at the same time.
+Use the switch next to the app name to start or stop the app.Open: Access the app's settings.
 The available settings depend on the application.
-Some applications don't have any settings. • The context menu can contain one or more of the following options:

-- Open-source license: View information about open-source licenses used in the app. - App log: View a log of the app events.
-The log is helpful when you contact support. - Activate license with a key: If the app requires a license, you need to activate it.
+Some applications don't have any settings.
+Open-source license: View information about open-source licenses used in the app.
+App log: View a log of the app events.
+The log is helpful when you contact support.
+Activate license with a key: If the app requires a license, you need to activate it.
 Use this option if your device doesn't have internet access.
 If you don't have a license key, go to axis.com/products/analytics.
 You need a license code and the Axis product serial number to generate a license key.

-- Activate license automatically: If the app requires a license, you need to activate it.
+Activate license automatically: If the app requires a license, you need to activate it.
 Use this option if your device has internet access.
-You need a license code to activate the license. - Deactivate the license: Deactivate the license to replace it with another license, for example, when you change from a trial license to a full license.
-If you deactivate the license, you also remove it from the device. - Settings: Configure the parameters. - Delete: Delete the app permanently from the device.
+You need a license code to activate the license.

+• Deactivate the license: Deactivate the license to replace it with another license, for example, when you change from a trial license to a full license.
+If you deactivate the license, you also remove it from the device.

+- Settings: Configure the parameters. - Delete: Delete the app permanently from the device.
 If you don't deactivate the license first, it remains active.